 Many of the specialist business schools in Europe offer only postgraduate and executive education studies.

 Executive education in Europe – how does it differ from general business education?

-“Executive education programs are generally targeted at those who have already reached a certain level of seniority within the business world, such as executives, senior managerial staff, and business professionals,” explains Toni.
-“They are more specialist than degree programs and can last from a few days to over a year, aimed at improving specific skills such as leadership and strategic management.”
+“Executive education programs target those with a certain level of seniority within the business world.
+This includes executives, senior managerial staff and business professionals,” explains Toni.
+“They are more specialist than degree programs.
+They can last from a few days to over a year, aimed at improving specific skills such as leadership and strategic management.”

 Most schools offering executive education in Europe will have an Executive MBA program that lasts around 12-18 months.
 Many also offer AMP or management development programs that focus on more specific areas, as well as custom programs that are tailored towards the needs of specific businesses or organizations.
-Study often takes place in multiple locations, is usually part-time and – apart from the Executive MBA – leads to professional certification rather than a degree qualification.
+Study often takes place in multiple locations and is usually part-time.
+Apart from the Executive MBA, they lead to professional certification rather than a degree qualification.

 Advantages of business and executive education in Europe

 Best quality education